 -HOWARD FINEMAN Global Editor, Huffington Post Media Group

-David Hume Kennerly has been a photographer on the front lines of history for fifty years.
+David Hume Kennerly has been a photographer on the front lines of history for more than fifty years.
 At 25 he was one of the youngest winners of the Pulitzer Prize in Journalism.
-Kennerly’s 1972 award for Feature Photography included images of the Ali v.
-Frazier World Heavyweight Championship at Madison Square Garden, the Vietnam and Cambodia wars, and refugees escaping from East Pakistan into India.
-Two years later Kennerly was appointed President Gerald R. Ford's chief White House photographer.
+Kennerly’s 1972 award for Feature Photography included images of the Vietnam and Cambodia wars, refugees escaping from East Pakistan into India, and the Ali v.
+Frazier “Fight of the Century” World Heavyweight Championship at Madison Square Garden.
+Two years later Kennerly was appointed President Gerald R. Ford's Personal White House Photographer.

-His photos have appeared on more than 50 major magazine covers, including TIME, LIFE, and Newsweek.
-Kennerly has covered stories in dozens of countries.
-For ten years he served as a contributing editor for Newsweek magazine and for POLITICO in which his 2015 photo essay “I want to Be with the Circus,” was one of the most widely viewed stories in the publication’s history.
-He has worked as a contributing photographer for TIME & LIFE Magazines, John F. Kennedy, Jr’s George magazine.
-American Photo Magazine named him “One of the 100 Most Important People in Photography,” and Washingtonian Magazine called Kennerly one of the 50 most important journalists in Washington, DC.
+Kennerly’s photos have appeared on more than 50 major magazine covers, and he has documented history in over a hundred countries.
+He has photographed ten United States Presidents, covered twelve presidential campaigns, served as a contributing editor for Newsweek magazine for ten years, and a contributing photographer for Time & Life Magazines for more than fifteen.
+American Photo Magazine named Kennerly “One of the 100 Most Important People in Photography”, and Washingtonian Magazine called Kennerly one of the 50 most important journalists in Washington, DC.
+His work has been exhibited widely and he maintains a busy publishing, appearance and lecture schedule.

-Kennerly marked the 50th anniversary of his professional career in 2016 by covering the presidential campaign for CNN (his 12th), and was a major contributor to their book, Unprecedented: The Election that Changed Everything.
-His cover photo of President-elect Trump taken for the book during an exclusive portrait session especially earned Kennerly a late-night Trump tweet which stated: “CNN just released a book called ‘Unprecedented’ which explores the 2016 race & victory.
-Hope it does well but used worst cover photo of me ever.”
+Kennerly marked the 50th anniversary of his professional career covering the 2016 presidential campaign for POLITICO and CNN.
+His 2015 photo essay of the presidential primary season, “I want to Be with the Circus”, was one of the most widely viewed stories in Politico’s history.
+His campaign coverage for CNN brought him behind the scenes at major events for both the Clinton and Trump campaigns, including with the winner on election night.
+Kennerly is a major contributor to the CNN book, Unprecedented: The Election that Changed Everything, and his cover photo of President Trump taken for the book during an exclusive portrait session two weeks after the election, earned Kennerly a late-night Trump tweet which stated: “CNN just released a book called ‘Unprecedented’ which explores the 2016 race & victory.
+Hope it does well but used worst cover photo of me.”

-Kennerly is the author of seven books.
-The most recent, David Hume Kennerly On the iPhone.
-Previous books include Shooter, Photo Op, Seinoff: The Final Days of Seinfeld, Photo du Jour, and Extraordinary Circumstances: The Presidency of Gerald R. Ford.
-In 2009 he was a producer of, “Barack Obama: The Official Inaugural Book,” and was one of its principal photographers.
+Kennerly is the author of six books - David Hume Kennerly On the iPhone, Shooter, Photo Op, Seinoff: The Final Days of Seinfeld, Photo du Jour, and Extraordinary Circumstances: The Presidency of Gerald R. Ford.
+He also produced, “Barack Obama: The Official Inaugural Book,” and was one of its principal photographers.

 Kennerly’s fine art photographic prints have been exhibited and collected by museums, corporate entities and individuals around the world.
 Exhibitions include The Smithsonian Institution, The Annenberg Space for Photography, The Portland Art Museum, Houston Center for Photography, Savannah College of Art and Design in Lacoste France, The University of Southern California, The University of Texas, and a career retrospective at Visa Pour L’Image in Perpignan, France.
 His work from Vietnam was featured in the War/Photography: Images of Armed Conflict and Its Aftermath, curated by Anne Wilkes Tucker for the Houston Museum of Fine Arts, and Kennerly was featured in the original short documentary, The War Photographers produced as a companion to the exhibit by the Annenberg Space for Photography.
-Kennerly’s prints reside in the Library of Congress, National Portrait Gallery, and Smithsonian.
-They are also collected by corporations, hotels, restaurants and individuals.
+Kennerly prints have been collected by the Library of Congress, National Portrait Gallery, Smithsonian and more, including corporations, hotels, restaurants and individuals.

 Kennerly also has an extensive film and TV background.
-Recent projects include working as Executive Producer for The Spymasters a 2015 CBS/Showtime documentary about the directors of the CIA.
-He produced The Presidents’ Gatekeepers, a four-hour Discovery Channel documentary about White House chiefs of staff.
+He was executive producer for The Spymasters, a 2015 CBS/Showtime documentary about the directors of the CIA.
+In 2013 he was producer of The Presidents’ Gatekeepers, a four-hour Discovery Channel documentary about White House chiefs of staff.
 Both projects were in association with the Emmy Award-winning team of Gedeon and Jules Naudet and Chris Whipple.
 A directing graduate of the American Film Institute’s Center for Advanced Film and Television Studies, Kennerly was nominated for a Primetime Emmy as executive producer of NBC’s, The Taking of Flight 847, and was the writer and executive producer of a two-hour NBC pilot, Shooter, starring Helen Hunt, based on his Vietnam experiences.
 Shooter won the Emmy for Outstanding Cinematography.
-He was executive producer of the documentary, Portraits of a Lady for HBO starring former Justice of the Supreme Court Sandra Day O’Conner that made the short list of film considered for Academy Awards, and Bucksville, an ultra-low budget film shot in Portland featuring Tom Berenger.
+He is executive producer of the Academy Award short-listed documentary, Portraits of a Lady for HBO directed by Neil Leifer and starring former Justice of the Supreme Court Sandra Day O’Conner.
+He also was executive producer of Bucksville, a film shot in Portland featuring Academy Award-nominated actor Tom Berenger.
 Kennerly is featured in the 2012 BBC documentary The Scot who Shot the Civil War about photographer Alexander Gardner.
 He directed a television commercial starring former New York City Mayor Ed Koch for New York Presbyterian Hospital.

 In 2014, Youngstown State University in Youngstown, Ohio established the David Hume Kennerly endowed scholarship for students of the visual arts.